JorgeAskur/Candidates-2022/README.md

 4. Develop the Store ActionServer, the Linear Actuator Service and do the phisical implementation with a microcontroller

 *For building the workspace, the catkin build command from sudo apt-get install python3-catkin-tools was used.
-**The Arduino must be connected in the following way:
+*For this solution, an Arduino Mega was used, which must be connected as follows:

 <img src='circuit.jpg' width="1000"/>

 Guide to run: